thomaafl/csharp-api-auth/README.md

 ```

-# Migration
+# Migration (don't need this for the InMemoryDatabase option)
 Now you can run a migration to create the User table:
 ```
 add-migration FirstMigration
 update-database
 ```

 ## Packages

-The following packages have been installed:
+The following versions of packages have been installed:

 bcrypt.net-core -version 4.0.3
 Microsoft.AspNetCore.Authentication.Jwtbearer   -version 7.0.13